FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 ##### Fixes patch to old release
 If there is a patch that needs to apply to old but supporting release, the development team is suggested to follow the process:
-* Create release developing branch for initial a new release following practices: develop-%{release}%;
+* The project lead creates a *release developing branch* for initial a new release following practices: develop-%{release}%;
-* Create a feature branch for developing patch;
+* The feature developer creates a new *feature branch* for developing a new feature;
-* Project lead responsible for managing PRs merge to release developing branch;
+* The project lead is responsible for managing PRs merge to the *release developing branch* with SIG on Security (SIGoS)' approval; [Ref: Before merging a PR to the *release developing branch*](#before-merging-a-pr-to-release-developing-branch); \*
-* Project lead responsible for creating a patch release branch: release-%{release}%;
+* The project lead responsible for creating a *patch release branch*: release-%{release}%;
-* Project lead PRs from release developing branch to patch release branch. **This PR has to get approval from more than half of FATE OSS Development Team members, and the approval from the project lead followed by the approval of the TSC Board.
-[Ref: Before release](#before-release)**;
+* The project lead PRs from the *release developing branch* to the *patch release branch* with the community's approval [Ref: Before release](#before-release);
-* Project lead publish release from the patch release branch.
+* The project lead publishes release from the *patch release branch*.

 ## Tools
 The community Process WG is responsible for creating related tools to facilitate the project management process in the future.